apache/apex-malhar/README.md

 Running the code
 -------------------

-To run the code the DataTorrent platform is needed.
-The developer version or an evaluation version both of which are free can be downloaded from
+To run the code DataTorrent platform is needed.
+The developer version or an evaluation version, both of which are free, can be downloaded from

 https://www.datatorrent.com/download.php

-Please follow the instructions in the software README on how to run the applications.
+Please follow the instructions in the software README on how to run the application.

 Discussion group
 --------------------

-A discussion google group malhar-users@googlegroups.com is available for the users of this repository.
-The subscription to the group is open and postings are welcome.
+A google group malhar-users@googlegroups.com is available for discussions.
+Subscription to the group is open and postings are welcome.
 You can post anything about the operators, discuss new operator ideas or report issues and get answers from experts.

 Issue tracking
 --------------------

-The Github issues tracking for the repository is used for tracking issues.
-You can monitor the existing issues and their progress there.
+Github issues tracking is used for tracking issues for this repository.
+You can monitor the state of existing issues and their track their progress there.